 The answer to that question isn’t as simple as you think because it’s all going to depend on what type of fish you’re talking about.
 In this post, I’m going to be talking about what some of the most popular freshwater fish eat in the wild.

 In the wild, fish will mainly feed on small insects, crustaceans, leeches, worms, zooplankton, algae, and smaller fish.
-The diet of a fish in the wild will primarily be a source of protein but they will still need fats for warmth and carbohydrates for energy.
+The diet of a fish will consist of 45-50% protein, but they will still need fats for warmth and carbohydrates for energy.

 Some fish eat a lot more protein whiles others are fine with stuff like algae.
 It’ll also depend on what sort of environment they live in.
 This post is mainly geared towards fish you’d fish for such as salmon and trout.
 Let’s jump into some of the more popular fish out there and what exactly they eat.